archana-kamath/linux/README.md

 The exits count of other reason codes were lower than that of shadow paging.<br />

 #### Without ept(Shadow Paging)<br />
-Relatively slower boot time for inner vm.
+Relatively slower boot time for inner vm.<br />
-Exit count for reason 14, 33 and 58 were not zero.
+Exit count for reason 14, 33 and 58 were not zero.<br />
-The exits count of other reason codes were higher than that of nested paging.
+The exits count of other reason codes were higher than that of nested paging.<br />